 Some interior areas have no electric lights.
 They can be dark and dangerous.

 As part of the National Park System, everything here is protected.
-Don’t remove or disturb any part of the fort structure or any living thing.
+Do not remove or disturb any part of the fort structure or any living thing.
 If everyone who visited this place took just one brick, the fort would quickly disappear forever.

 Some areas are closed with chains and other barriers.
 Crossing them puts you at risk of serious injury.